Please Join McWilliams School of Biomedical Informatics at UTHealth Houston

 (Visitor parking is available next door, at 7000 Fannin Street)

-Please Note: Due to space limitations, an RSVP is required; if your plans change at any point, as a courtesy, please advise via e-mail.
-To RSVP or to obtain more information, contact Judy E. Young at judy.e.young@uth.tmc.edu.
+Please Note: Due to space limitations, an RSVP is required.
+To RSVP or to obtain more information, contact Judy E. Young at [email protected].
+If your plans change at any point, as a courtesy, please advise.

 About Dr. John P. Glaser and The John P. Glaser Health Informatics Society

 John P. Glaser, PhD, is an Executive-in-Residence at the Harvard Medical School Executive Education Program.
-He is a former Senior Vice President of Population Health at Cerner Corporation.
-Previously, he was Chief Executive Officer of Siemens Heath Services.
-Prior to Siemens, Glaser was Chief Information Officer at Partners HealthCare (now Mass General Brigham).
-He was the Founding Chair of the College of Healthcare Information Management Executives (CHIME) and past President of the Healthcare Information and Management Systems Society (HIMSS).
-Glaser is the former Chair of the Global Agenda Council on Digital Health, World Economic Forum, and the former Senior Advisor to the Office of the National Coordinator for Health Information Technology (ONC).
-He serves on the boards of the Scottsdale Institute, Lumeon, National Committee for Quality Assurance, Wellsheet, and Relatient.
+Previously, he held the posts of Senior Vice President of Population Health, Cerner Corporation; Chief Executive Officer, Siemens Health Services; and Chief Information Officer, Partners HealthCare (now, Mass General Brigham).
+In addition, he was Founding Chair of the College of Healthcare Information Management Executives (CHIME); President of the Healthcare Information and Management Systems Society (HIMSS); Chair of the Global Agenda Council on Digital Health, World Economic Forum; and Senior Advisor to the Office of the National Coordinator for Health Information Technology (ONC).
+He serves on the boards of the Scottsdale Institute, Neu Health, Lumeon, National Committee for Quality Assurance, Wellsheet, Relatient, and the Student Conservation Association.
+Glaser has received numerous awards, including the John P. Glaser Health Informatics Innovator Award (established by McWilliams School of Biomedical Informatics in 2015), the William B. Stead Thought Leadership Award (American Medical Informatics Association), and a Lifetime Achievement Award from CHIME.
+He received his PhD from the University of Minnesota, and has written over 200 articles and three books on the strategic application of IT in health care.
+Glaser is on the faculty of McWilliams School of Biomedical Informatics and the Harvard School of Public Health; he formerly served on the faculty of the Wharton School of the University of Pennsylvania.

 The John P. Glaser Health Informatics Society (Glaser Society) was initiated in 2015 by McWilliams School of Biomedical Informatics at UTHealth Houston in recognition of the expertise and leadership of John P. Glaser, PhD, who is a universally recognized thought leader in the field of health informatics.
-The Glaser Society was created to acknowledge innovators in the field of health informatics and provide education, collaboration, and networking opportunities for the broader community of health informatics professionals, clinicians, and students.
+The Glaser Society was created to acknowledge outstanding innovators in the field of health informatics through the John P. Glaser Health Informatics Innovator Award.
+The attendant annual Glaser Society Proceedings and related events provide education, collaboration, and networking opportunities for the broader community of health informatics professionals, clinicians, and students.

 In 2016, Ivo D. Nelson, a notable health information technology entrepreneur, was accorded the first John P. Glaser Health Informatics Innovator Award (Glaser Award); Dr. David Westfall Bates, Harvard’s internationally renowned patient safety expert, was presented the Glaser Award in 2017; H. Stephen Lieber, former President & CEO of the Health Information and Management Systems Society (HIMSS), received the 2018 Glaser Award; and Grahame Grieve, Founder of HL7 FHIR and FHIR Product Director at HL7 International, accepted the 2019 Glaser Award.
 In 2020, it was the Glaser Society’s intent to honor Clement “Clem” J. McDonald, MD, Chief Health Data Standards Officer of the National Institutes of Health National Library of Medicine; however, the pandemic and resultant UTHealth Houston policy prohibited any live events at the university throughout 2020 and 2021, as well as during the spring and summer of 2022.
-With the resumption of live events in the fall of 2022, we honored Dr. Clem McDonald with the 2022 Glaser Award.
-On October 13, 2023, we will honor Marion Jokl Ball, EdD, FACMI, FAAN, FIAHSI, FMLA, FAHIMA, FHIMSS, FCHIME, with the 2023 Glaser Award.
+With the resumption of live events in the fall of 2022, we honored Dr. Clem McDonald with the 2022 Glaser Award, and Dr. Marion Jokl Ball, an international proponent of health informatics, received the 2023 Glaser Award.
+On October 25, 2024, we will honor Judy Faulkner, Founder and CEO of Epic, with the 2024 John P. Glaser Health Informatics Innovator Award.

 Previous Glaser Award Recipients